If you’re an agency or business owner needing to manage multiple Facebook accounts, you will know how stressful it can be.

 If you need to manage multiple Facebook accounts, doing that will keep you on track.

 I used to log in to each and every individual network to compose posts, check replies, and monitor interaction.
 Half my day was probably spent trying to find login details and getting locked out of accounts.

 I switched my social media management to dashboards, and my productivity has soared.

-Using a social media management tool like Agorapulse means that I can monitor comments, posts, private messages, and interaction in one place.
+Using a social media management tool like Agorapulse means that I can monitor comments, posts, private messages, and interactions in one place.
 That goes for Facebook, Twitter, and Instagram.
-No more annoying logins and bye-bye password lists on Excel!
+No more annoying logins, and bye-bye password lists on Excel!